top of page

 Shari Sanger

-I want my classes to be fun, but filled with practical knowledge on how to train your companion to be a joy to everyone they meet and, most importantly, make you feel you are going home with the best dog!!
+I want our classes to be fun, but filled with practical knowledge on how to train your companion to be a joy to everyone they meet and, most importantly, make you feel you are going home with the best dog!!

 Erna Slingland